KCCV

-KCCV (760 AM and 92.3 FM, Bott Radio Network) are radio stations broadcasting a Christian talk and teaching radio format to the Kansas City metropolitan area.
+KCCV (760 AM) and KCCV-FM (92.3 FM) are two radio stations in the Kansas City metropolitan area featuring a Christian radio format as the flagships of the Bott Radio Network.
 Both stations are licensed to communities in Kansas, the AM station to Overland Park and the FM to Olathe.
 They are owned by the Bott Broadcasting Company.
-KCCV-AM-FM are the flagship stations for the Bott Radio Network.
+KCCV's transmitter is located in Kansas City, while KCCV-FM's transmitter is located in Olathe.